genetica/pylator/thoughtLog.md

 -------------------------------------------------------------------------------

 Events help me control the processes individual.
-I have a flag and set it to indicate certain status or clear it or wait for another process to set it.
-For multiple process wanting to all say they completed a certain stage the usage of Barriers are more efficient.
+I have a flag and set it to indicate certain status, or clear it, or wait for another process to set it.
+For multiple process waiting, for all to say they completed a certain stage, the usage of Barriers are more efficient.
 A Barrier wait for a set amount of process to reach it where after it releases all the processes currently at it, it can also be re-used multiple times.

 -------------------------------------------------------------------------------
 15-08-2017 - gene